nizD/Wayback-Machine/Course Preparation/Topics (Phase 2).md

 * A shortcut for DP --- Top Down DP Approach (Using Memoization)

 ## Backtracking
-* Intuition and corelation with recursion
+* Intuition and co-relation with recursion
 * Discussion on 4 classical problems

 ## Union Find